spring-cloud/spring-cloud-kubernetes/readme.md

 This module allows you to annotate your application with the `@ArchaiusConfigMapSource` and archaius will automatically use the configmap as a watched source *(get notification on changes)*.

 ---
+### Troubleshooting

+Most of the components provided in this project need to know the namespace.
+For Kubernetes (1.3+) the namespace is made available to pod as part of the service account secret and automatically detected by the client.
+For earlier version it needs to be specified as an env var to the pod.
+A quick way to do this is:

+      env:
+      - name: "KUBERNETES_NAMESPACE"
+        valueFrom:
+          fieldRef:
+            fieldPath: "metadata.namespace"

 ### Building

 You can just use maven to build it from sources: